 ElfQuest: The explanation for why Timmain eventually abandoned her people, and later, why she remained white-furred even though it was dangerous: She was very deeply subsumed into the wolf-form she originally shapeshifted into for survival.

 An unfortunate side-effect of Fauna's powers in DC Nation.
 Yes, she can do a partial shape-shift into most animals, as well as speak to and persuade animals to ally with her, but the harder she pushes her abilities, or the more wounded/angry she becomes in a battle situation, and the less she thinks like a human and the more she thinks like a beast.
 Worse, she remembers almost nothing of what happened during one of those "freak outs" afterward.
-As she told Changeling once, "You keep the mind of the mind of a man when you shift; I don't."
+As she told Changeling once, "You keep the mind of a man when you shift; I don't."

 George in With Strings Attached.
 His ring allows him to transform into any animal he can imagine, but becoming that animal also causes him to gain the senses, instincts and tastes of that particular creature.
 A few times, he has to exert his own will to keep from doing something inappropriate, like eating something (or someone) he's not supposed to.